sergeyklay/gstore/README.rst

   Show help message and exit.

 ``--token TOKEN``
-  An authentication token for github.com API requests.
+  An authentication token for GitHub API requests.
 If not provided via CLI argument, then environment variable will be used.
 The order of searching for a token in environment variables as follows (in order of precedence):

   #. ``GH_TOKEN``, ``GITHUB_TOKEN``
   #. ``GH_ENTERPRISE_TOKEN``, ``GITHUB_ENTERPRISE_TOKEN``